mikeabiezzi/quick-harvest/README.md

 # Limitations

-Some of these limitations make the app suck, but it's not something that I really spent a hole lot of time on.
+Some of these limitations make the app suck, but it's not something that I really spent a whole lot of time on.

 * It only works with Pivotal Tracker at this point (since it was written in Dec '13)
 * Only stories that were started, finished, or where a task was completed will show up.